MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A05-EDA-quantitative.md

        y = "Budget (in Millions)")  # y-axis label
 ```

-12. Sketch the box plots created using the `R` code.

-\vspace{3in}

-\newpage

-13. Answer the following questions about the box plots created.
+18. Answer the following questions about the box plots created.

    a.
 Which content rating has the highest center?
 \vspace{0.2in}